o1-labs/docs2/examples/zkapps/06-offchain-storage/experimental-zkapp-offchain-storage/README.md

 # Mina zkApp: Zkapp Offchain Storage

-An experimental library for storing zkApp data offchain.
-This project is currently under development and should not be used in production.
-This library is designed to be a reference implementation for [Tutorial 6](https://docs.minaprotocol.com/zkapps/tutorials/offchain-storage) which showcases how to store zkApp data offchain.
+An experimental library designed for storing zkApp data off-chain.
+The project is currently in development and is not intended for production use.
+This library serves as a reference implementation for [Tutorial 6](https://docs.minaprotocol.com/zkapps/tutorials/offchain-storage), which illustrates how to store zkApp data off-chain."

 ## Usage